Fudan-iGEM/2025-wiki/pages/design.md

 #### 1) Replace *ACE2* with HsDOR

-Responding to external environmental signals is crucial for both fungal adaptation and synthetic control.
-Thus, in this module we expanded the signal transduction pathway, creating an interface that can be further utilized to respond to signals from other organisms or the environment by the community.
-GPCRs are among the most common drug targets in humans, highlighting their physiological relevance.
-We linked G-protein coupled receptors (GPCRs) to the yeast pheromone response pathway (PRP) which can activate a mitogen-activated protein kinase (MAPK) signaling cascade, leading to the upregulation of Ste12-regulated genes.
+Sensing and responding to environmental cues is essential for fungal adaptation and for enabling synthetic regulation.
+In this module, we extended the signal transduction network to create a versatile interface that the community can later use to detect signals from other organisms or the environment.
+Given that GPCRs are among the most frequent drug targets in humans, they are particularly physiologically relevant.Based on previous studies (Bean et al., 2022)[^11], we designed GPCRs and engineered yeast so that their pheromone response pathway could be activated, triggering a MAPK signaling cascade and enhancing the expression of Ste12-regulated genes.

 While a complete modification of the GPCR system would require the knockout of a series of genes such as Ste2 to restrict native GPCR expression, due to the time constraints of the iGEM competition, we focused our efforts on modifying only the most critical genes.
 We replaced *ACE2* with the human &delta; opioid receptor (*HsDOR*) (BBa_256S6J1M) and coupled it to the PRP via a Gpa1 chimera(BBa_254K9906) with five residues replaced by Giα3.We validated this pathway using the small molecule agonist SNC80 [^11].